EdinburghParkLife/ParkLifeToolkit/README.md

 ## Visualisations

-Using the data from that database, you can make useful visualisations from the data you collect for users using the chatbot.
+You can make useful visualisations from the data you collect for users.

 ### Obtaining data

 The `getCSV.sql` file included in the toolkit is a script to extract a list of questions and answers from the botpress database.
 Use this script to extract a list of questions and answers from the database in CSV format.
-You have two options for creating this file:
+You have two options for doing this:

 #### Option 1